aisyahrostam/SoftwareQualityCA/CodingStandards.md

 2. Performance Problems
 Poor coding has a negative impact on the system usability.
 The performance difficulties include a variety of aspects such as how the user interacts with the system, server response issues, code reusability and flow, and so on.
 These challenges can be readily solved when software code standards are applied, resulting in a secure system with minimal or no speed issues.

+For example Epic Games are a leading interactive gaming company which provide 3D engine technology.
+Epic Games follow some simple coding standards which has helped the company to stay productive and to use their time wisely.
+Here we will discuss a few of their coding standards which they follow.
+Firstly, any file which is provided by Epic must contain a copy right notice on the first line of every file, which is provided by the company.
+When it comes to naming conventions, all code and comments must be written in American English.
+The first letter of every word must be capalised, boolean words must begin with a small letter b followed by a capital, variable names must only be noun words and lastly methods must be words which are verbs which describe the class.
+Finally, Comments must be clear and short.
+Comment must not be negative such as how the method does not work correctly, if a programmer writes a negative comment, they must remove it and correct the bugs which are causing the method to not work correctly.

 #What are the advantages of implementing coding standards?

 1. Increased Productivity